nitrictech/docs/docs/reference/pulumi/pulumi-cloud.md

 ## Make sure Pulumi is configured

-If you don't have the Pulumi CLI setup take a look at their [installation documentation](https://www.pulumi.com/docs/get-started/install/).
+If you don't have the Pulumi CLI set up take a look at their [installation documentation](https://www.pulumi.com/docs/get-started/install/).
 You can check if you're logged in with by running:

 ```bash
 pulumi whoami